 Step 3: Place brisket fat side up in a large Dutch oven.

-Step 4: In a medium sized bowl combine beef broth, red wine vinegar, and Worcestershire sauce.
-Pour the broth mixture over the brisket.
+Step 4: In a medium sized bowl, mix beef broth, red wine vinegar, and Worcestershire sauce.

 Step 5: Next, add sliced onions and garlic around the meat.
 Cover with a tight fitting lid and cook in a preheated oven.